About Crosscrake Church

 Parish Mission Statement

-Priest in Charge of St. Thomas’ Crosscrake: Rev. Mat Ineson
+Associate Priest at St. Thomas’ Crosscrake: Rev. Terry Wilcock,

 St. Thomas’ Church is a thriving, growing church with a regular weekly congregation of 40-50 people.
 Children are an important part of our church family and we have close links with the local C.E.
 Aided school.